luciangreen/luciancicd/README.md

     * Text data files

 * So far, Prolog files should test Prolog.
-* Other text data files and some comments that aren't in the latest version may not necessarily be kept by Lucian CI/CD. <b>Important:</b> run `set_up_luciancicd.` to prevent tests and comments from being deleted before entering code to test changes in.
-Also check if `main_file.txt` contains all main files and main predicates.
+* Other text data files and some comments that aren't in the latest version may not necessarily be kept by Lucian CI/CD.
+Check if `main_file.txt` contains all main files (files with main predicates) and main predicates.

-* Please ensure that each test's file loads the necessary files.
+* Please ensure that each repository set loads the necessary files.

-* `set_up_luciancicd.` - Records time modified of repositories in `repositories_paths1//1` in `settings.pl`.
+* `set_up_luciancicd.` - Records time modified of repositories in `repositories_paths1//1` (from `settings.pl`).
 I.e. it saves the files without testing them.

 * `luciancicd.` - Tests repositories with changed modification dates.
 Run before committing changes.